Disclosure: This article contains affiliate links. If you make a booking through these links, we may earn a commission at no extra cost to you.

 Best Time to Fly from London to Bangkok

-Pick the right month and you fly long-haul for the price of a weekend in Europe.
-Pick the wrong week and you pay nearly double.
-Here is the month-by-month picture for the cheapest London to Bangkok airfare.
+Pick the right month and you fly long-haul for the price of a weekend away.
+Pick the wrong week and you pay nearly double for the identical seat.
+We flew in September, partly because the fares were among the lowest all year, and yes, it rained, mostly in dramatic 20-minute afternoon bursts that we spent watching from a café with a mango shake.
+Here’s the month-by-month picture for the cheapest London to Bangkok airfare.

 MonthTypical return fareWeather in BangkokVerdict